launchableinc/cli/docs/sending-data-to-launchable/using-the-generic-file-based-runner-integration.md

 });
 ```

-Mocha test runner takes those files as arguments...
+The Mocha test runner takes those files as arguments:

 ```bash
 $ mocha --reporter mocha-junit-reporter foo.js
 ```

-...produces JUnit report files, where the name of the test file is captured, in this case the `file` attribute:
+...and produces JUnit report files, where the name of the test file is captured, in this case, in the `file` attribute:

 ```bash
 $ cat test-results.xml